 Sitting at the summit of a 1,100m hill is the Kumbhalgarh, which was first constructed in the fifteenth century by Rana Kumbha and then continuously expanded up until the nineteenth century.
 Its perimeter wall of 32 km makes it the second-longest continuous wall in the world, right after the Great Wall of China.
 It also has seven gates, the most prominent being the Ram Gate, which is fifteen feet at its thickest.

 Within the colossal walls, there are a total of over 360 Jain and Hindu temples, in addition to numerous palaces and gardens.
-Out of these, the Badal Mahal (Palace of Cloud) remains a key architectural feature and attraction as it is both situated on the highest peak in the fort and is painted with colorful murals and walls.
+Out of these, the Badal Mahal (Palace of Cloud) remains a key architectural feature and attraction of the architecture of Rajasthan as it is both situated on the highest peak in the fort and is painted with colorful murals and walls.

 The Ranthambore Fort, or Sawai Madhopur Fort as UNESCO calls it, is located within the Ranthambore National Park.
 It is believed that the Chauhans built the fort in the tenth century and that it was attacked a number of times between then and the sixteenth century.
 While the fort’s east side is mostly wild, natural areas which served as hunting grounds, its west side was home to many buildings such as mosques, temples, step-wells, and barracks.

 Three of the temples are dedicated to the Hindu gods Ganesh, Shiva, and Ramlalaji.
 Even today, the Ganesha Temple continues to be an important building and a key attraction for both the locals and tourists as a religious site.